-The break between morning and finals will be the trickiest, you'll likely be hungry and tired and you have a small window to get it all it.
+The break between morning and finals will be the trickiest,

+you'll likely be hungry and tired and you have a small window to get it all it.
 Try and eat right after your last morning event.
 This meal can be larger as you'll probably have 3-4hours.
 Try to control yourself; you will feel much more emotionally drained than your body truly is physically.
 Don't rush through your meal so you know when you are full, this can be a larger meal but not a stuffer!

-If dining out is where your food comes from during state, think chicken breast, pork loin, even seafood but broiled/baked NOT FRIED, stay away from heavy cheese or cream dishes.
+Home town advantages.
+Luckily State is at UNO allowing you the comforts of eating foods from home and foods that are familiar to you.
+However, if you plan on dining out during state, think chicken breast, pork loin, even seafood but broiled/baked NOT FRIED, stay away from heavy cheese or cream dishes.
 Eating out can also increase your sodium intake, so try to be sure to request lightly seasoned and drink water.
-Luckily, you have the home pool advantage.
 Try to save dining out for celebrations after state.